 a) Would the project: Have a substantial adverse effect on a scenic vista?
-Significance Determination from the 2018 Final SEIS/EIR LTS Significance Determination for the Revised Project LTS changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially available, resulting in previously undisclosed significant b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+Significance Determination from the 2018 Final SEIS/EIR LTS Significance Determination for the Revised Project LTS new significant impacts or changes in the severity of previously identified Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
+Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 LTS LTS No No No c) Substantially degrade the existing visual character or quality of the site and its surroundings?
 LTS LTS No No No d) Create a new source of substantial light or glare that would adversely affect day or nighttime views in the area?
 LTS LTS No No No

 Prior Analysis.
-Prior analysis in the 2018 Final SEIS/EIR (Section 2.10) concluded that potential visual impacts resulting from the Project as indicated in the summary table above would be less than significant.
-Many project components were not analyzed for aesthetic impacts in the 2018 Final SEIS/EIR because they would be underground, and thus would not be visible and have no effect on viewsheds, views, or visual quality.
+Prior analysis in the 2018 Final SEIS/EIR (Section 2.10) concluded that potential visual impacts resulting from the Project as indicated in the summary table above would be less than significant.2 Many project components were not analyzed for aesthetic impacts in the 2018 Final SEIS/EIR because they would be underground, and thus would not be visible and have no effect on viewsheds, views, or visual quality.
 These components included the widened throat structure, realigned Fourth and Townsend Street Station, tunnel stub box, and underground pedestrian connector.
 The additional trackwork along Seventh Street would be at-grade within the existing developed Caltrain right-of-way and would not be noticeable.
 In addition, the taxi staging area would not involve new construction or structures that could affect visual quality or aesthetics.
 The 2018 Final